Criteria for posterior consistency: Variations on Schwartz's theorem

 Initially, given ($P_0$ and) a suitable neighbourhood $B$, we impose that for all $Q\in B$ and any $P\in \scrP$, $p/q\in L_2(Q)$ (with norm denoted $\|\cdot\|_{2,Q}$).
 Under this condition the Cauchy-Schwarz inequality leads to,

-To enable the use of priors that charge Hellinger balls, we strengthen the above bound to a uniform bound over the model, making it possible to separate $B$ from $V$ in Hellinger distance while maintaining testing power.
+To enable the use of priors that charge Hellinger balls instead of KL-neighbourhoods, we strengthen the above bound to a uniform bound over the model, making it possible to separate $B$ from $V$ in Hellinger distance to prove existence of uniform tests.
 Combined with lemma~\ref{lem:cons} this leads to the following theorem. \begin{theorem} Let the model $\scrP$ be totally bounded with respect to the Hellinger metric.
 Assume also that there exists a constant $L>0$ and a Hellinger ball $B'$ centred on $P_0$ such that for all $P\in\scrP$ and $Q\in B'$,

 Finally assume that for any Hellinger neighbourhood $B$ of $P_0$, $\Pi(B)>0$.
 Then the posterior is Hellinger consistent, $P_0$-almost-surely. \end{theorem} As a side-remark, note that it is possible that (\ref{eq:elltwoball}) is not satisfied without extra conditions on $Q$.
 In that case impose that $B$ is \emph{included} in a Hellinger ball, while satisfying other conditions as well; the theorem remains valid as long as we also change the prior, \ie\ as long as $\Pi(B)>0$ is maintained.